K-Karalius/chat/README.md

 >  **_IMPORTANT things to note:_**

-* STOP THE SERVER BEFORE CLOSING AND DISCONNECT THE CLIENT BEFORE CLOSING
+* STOP THE SERVER BEFORE CLOSING AND DISCONNECT THE CLIENT BEFORE CLOSING, BECAUSE APPLICATIONS WILL BE RUNNING IN THE BACKGROUND